diego-cst/report_exercise/README.md

 # Reporting exercise

-A simple Rails app to display 2 reporting views based on data extracted from a csv file.
+A simple unstyled Rails app to display 2 reporting views based on data extracted from a csv file.

 ## Getting Started

+Install the dependencies with `bundle install`.

 Extract the csv data to seed the database by running `rails:db seed`.